bitorhugo/bitorhugo/README.md

 <-- Hello Bisitor -->
 - 👋 I’m @bitorhugo, nice to meet you !!
-- 👀 I’m interested in cars and C programming.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
-- 💞️ Koenigsegg pls notice me <3
 - 📫 How to reach me: Ohhhh Bitor#8301 on Discord || vitorhugosantos144@gmail.com

 <!---